 For a slice of history and a viewpoint that’s easier to reach than Cerro San Cristóbal, head to Cerro Santa Lucia in the city centre.
 This hill-park is free to enter and features the historic castle of Castillo Hidalgo.

 If you’re suffering museum fatigue, another option is to take a tour out to the nearby Maipo Valley, one of the foremost wine regions of Chile.
-Tour companies such as Maipo Valley Wine Tours offer full-day and half-day experience packages.
-These don’t come cheap though.
 This article by Earth Trekkers explains how you can reach the Maipo Valley and visit wineries independently.
 If you’d rather cut out the logistics and hassle, you could instead book a Maipo Valley day trip from Santiago.

 Where to stay in Santiago